-NOTE 1: The PTC Server provides the IRI-POI and CC-POI functions, accordingly, PTC Server itself is the CC-TF.
+NOTE 1: Void.

 NOTE 2: Conference AS, MRFC and MRFP together are referred to as Conference Server.
 Conference AS/MRFC provide the conference focus functions as defined in TS 24.147 [28].

 NOTE 3: When music tone or announcement is given to the calling user prior to answer on an incoming call to the target.